jOgmE/IFJ/README.md

 Kinda working:
 - start_symtable_with_functions(): chybi preload funkci

-what needs to be done:
+What needs to be done:
 - add_undef_id_from_info(...)
 - add_undef_id_from_token(...)
 - get_id_type(...)